 Dental Bridges vs. Dental Implants

-A dental bridge is used to replace one or several missing teeth.
-The bridgework is supported by an anchor on either side of the gap to hold the false tooth in place.
-A bridge can be supported in three ways: by natural teeth, dental implants, or a combination of the two.
-When the natural teeth are used to support the bridgework, a dental crown is typically placed to provide additional support and stability.
+Your dentist uses a dental bridge to replace one or several missing teeth.
+An anchor on either side of the gap supports the bridgework to hold the false tooth in place.
+We can attach attach a bridge three different ways: with natural teeth, dental implants, or a combination of the two.
+When you use the natural teeth to support the bridgework, we will place a dental crown to provide additional stability.

-As dental implants have become more advanced, they are often recommended for replacing a single lost or missing tooth or to secure a dental bridge.
+As dental implants have become more advanced, we often recommend them for replacing a single lost or missing tooth; or to secure a dental bridge.
 Dental implants offer the most stable, natural functioning, and lasting treatment option for most patients.
-Our dentists are highly trained in implant dentistry and work with patients on an individual basis to address missing teeth with the most suitable result.
+Our dentists are highly trained in implant dentistry, and work with patients on an individual basis to address missing teeth with the most suitable result.